ayoungblood/csci3753/pa3/README.md

 When the program is finished, the elapsed CPU time (from `clock()`, provided by `time.h`) is displayed, as well as the number of resolver threads and the queue size used.

+The program cannot be checked using Valgrind on a Mac because the Valgrind port on OS X has "issues".
+On Linux, Valgrind shows no leaked memory, although some memory may be left "still reachable", depending on the compiler and libraries used.

 #### Limits

 MAX_INPUT_FILES: The number of input files is unbounded, but due to architectural limitations stops being unlimited once the number of files exceeds INT_MAX less two.